Skip to main content

 1. default_profile_groups come from the built-in default profile

-2. profile.security.groups add additional groups on top
+2. profile.groups.include adds additional groups on top

-7. CLI overrides (--allow, --read, --override-deny, etc.) are applied last
+6. CLI overrides (--allow, --read, --bypass-protection, etc.) are applied last

 Group Taxonomy